PiNet/PiNet.github.io/articles/installation/hardware.md

 - A gigabit ethernet port (100mbit/s is not officially supported)

 #### Dedicated Recommended
-- Duel core 1.5GHz processor (Intel Pentium or greater)
+- Dual core 1.5GHz processor (Intel Pentium or greater)
 - 2GB of RAM
 - 40GB of hard disk space
 - A gigabit ethernet port (100mbit/s is not officially supported)

 #### Dedicated Large setup recommended (80+ Pis)
-- Duel core 2GHz processor (Intel Core I3 or greater)
+- Dual core 2GHz processor (Intel Core I3 or greater)
 - 4GB of RAM
 - 40GB of hard disk space
 - A gigabit ethernet port (100mbit/s is not officially supported)

 #### Virtualisation Minimum
-- Duel core 1.8GHz processor (Intel Core 2 Duo or greater)
+- Dual core 1.8GHz processor (Intel Core 2 Duo or greater)
 - 4GB of RAM (1.5GB allocated to PiNet/Ubuntu)
 - 20GB of hard disk space (free to be used by PiNet/Ubuntu)
 - A gigabit ethernet port (100mbit/s is not officially supported)

 #### Virtualisation Recommended
-- Duel core 2.0GHz processor (Intel Core 2 Duo or greater)
+- Dual core 2.0GHz processor (Intel Core 2 Duo or greater)
 - 6GB of RAM (2.5GB allocated to PiNet/Ubuntu)
 - 40GB of hard disk space (free to be used by PiNet/Ubuntu)
 - A gigabit ethernet port (100mbit/s is not officially supported)

 #### Virtualisation Large setup recommended (80+ Pis)
-- Duel core 2GHz processor (Intel Core I3 or greater)
+- Dual core 2GHz processor (Intel Core I3 or greater)
 - 8GB of RAM (4GB allocated to PiNet/Ubuntu)
 - 40GB of SSD space (free to be used by PiNet/Ubuntu)
 - A gigabit ethernet port (100mbit/s is not officially supported)